The easiest way to understand tone in writing is to think about emoticons.

 For example, he said angrily, or she said desparingly are poor ways to imply sentiment in a sentence.

-When you are trying to use any type of tone, you need to craft it in your phrases, sentences, or utterances.
+When you try to use any type of tone, you need to craft it in your phrases, sentences, or utterances.

 It’s about your word choice